Pshy0/pshy_merge/README.md

 You should instead call a function (for instance `local function TouchPlayer(player_name)`) from `eventNewGame`, and for each player, from `eventInit` (or at the end of your code).
 The same goes for all events.

-The merging scripts abort an event if you return either True or False from it.
-In this case, later modules will not receive the event.
-This does not work with all modules (see the `pshy.merge_minimize_events` set in `pshy_merge.lua`).

 # License

-This license applies to the content of this repository, including the builds from the "releases" section.
+This license only applies to the code withing this repository for which i am the author.
+It does not applies to code or resources from other authors (cf maps or map lists).
+It does not applies to ressources that does not mention an author (cf images).
-It does not apply to builds released outside of this repository (mainly the anticheat variants).
+It does not applies to sub-repositories (cf the anticheat).
+The content for which this license does not applies may be using a different license.

+Provided that:
-You are allowed to use, copy, modify, or redistribute the whole project, or parts of it, as long as mentions to the original authors remain in the source files.
+ - You do not remove credits to the original authors from the souce files.
+ - You clearly mark modified source files as such.
+Then you are allowed to:
+ - Copy the project to your personal storage.
+ - Modify the project.
+ - Redistribute the project (even modified, if you clearly mention it).
+ - Use the project in a private or public environment (for instance in-game).
+Additionally:
-You do not need to give credits to reuse minor parts of the code (less than a file).
+ - You do not need to give credits if you are reusing minor parts of the code (less than a file).
+ - You can alter or remove the credit header appended by the compiler at the beginning of output files.